VASparse: Towards Efficient Visual Hallucination Mitigation via Visual-Aware Token Sparsification: Related Work

 \section{Related Work}

-\textbf{Large Vision-Language Model.}~ Recent efforts have attempted to employ LLMs~\cite{touvron2023llama, touvron2023llama-2, chiang2023vicuna, taori2023stanford} as text decoders, combined with visual decoders~\cite{radford2021learningtransferablevisualmodels} and a projector, to construct high-performing LVLMs.
+\textbf{Large Vision-Language Model.}~ In recent years, significant progress has been made in visual understanding~\cite{zhao2024graco,zhao2024detrsbeatyolosrealtime} and question answering~\cite{fkdsKDProD,xie2024gpa,zhuang2024towards,yin2025atri}.
+Recent efforts have attempted to employ NLP methods and LLMs~\cite{touvron2023llama, touvron2023llama-2, chiang2023vicuna,ru2025reallyfilterrandomnoise, Zhuang_Cheng_Zou_2024,taori2023stanford,zhuang2025unicott,zhuang2025vargptunifiedunderstandinggeneration} as text decoders, combined with visual decoders~\cite{radford2021learningtransferablevisualmodels} and a projector, to construct high-performing LVLMs.
 By integrating visual information with user instructions, LVLMs have achieved significant performance in generating diverse responses and handling complex visual understanding tasks.
-LLaVA~\cite{liu2024visual} and LLaVA-1.5~\cite{liu2024improved} integrate pretrained visual encoders and text decoders, leveraging instruction fine-tuning to achieve strong visual understanding performance.
+LLaVA~\cite{liu2024visual} and LLaVA-1.5~\cite{liu2024improved} integrate pretrained visual encoders and text decoders, leveraging instruction fine-tuning to achieve strong multimodel understanding performance.
 InstructBLIP~\cite{dai2023instructblipgeneralpurposevisionlanguagemodels} and MiniGPT-4~\cite{zhu2023minigpt} utilize a Q-former~\cite{li2023blip} to aggregate multimodal features, thereby reducing the number of visual tokens required.
 With optimized architectures, training modes, and diverse data, increasingly advanced LVLM families, such as Qwen-VL~\cite{bai2023qwen}, mPLUG-Owl2~\cite{ye2024mplug}, and InternVL~\cite{chen2024internvl}, have also been proposed.
 In this work, we use various architectures of LLaVA-1.5~\cite{liu2024improved}, MiniGPT-4~\cite{zhu2023minigpt}, and mPLUG-Owl2~\cite{ye2024mplug} to evaluate our approach for mitigating VH.

 \textbf{VH and Evaluation.}~ LVLMs face challenges from VH which specifically refers to instances where generated content includes inaccurate object descriptions or is unfaithful to the input image information.
 This phenomenon has been observed in both early BERT-based models~\cite{Li2019VisualBERTAS} and recent LVLMs~\cite{Maaz2023VideoChatGPTTD, Zhang2023VideoLLaMAAI, Zhu2023MiniGPT4EV}.
 In the realm of LVLMs, extensive research has delved into the evaluation and detection of VH~\cite{Li2023EvaluatingOH, Wang2023EvaluationAA, Lovenia2023NegativeOP}.
 CHAIR~\cite{Rohrbach2018ObjectHI} is one of the most widely adopted benchmarks for assessing VH.
 POPE~\cite{Li2023EvaluatingOH} evaluates VH through a binary classification framework, utilizing precision, recall, and accuracy.
 Furthermore, HALC~\cite{Chen2024HALCOH} proposes an offline POPE (OPOPE) to enhance VH evaluation.
 And MME~\cite{Fu2023MMEAC} provides a comprehensive performance assessment of LVLMs with respect to objects, attributes, and other factors.
 We combine these metrics with decoding speed to comprehensively evaluate the effectiveness of our VASparse in reducing VH while maintaining high efficiency.